Hogan Lovells: Hogan Lovells

 The London office of Lovells in 2008, shortly before the merger with Hogan & Hartson.

 Hogan & Hartson and Lovells announced their agreement to merge on 15 December 2009.
 Hogan Lovells was officially formed on May 1, 2010.

 In December 2011 it was reported that the firm would be moving to a single chairman model following the retirement of John Young.

 In December 2013, Hogan Lovells merged with South African firm Routledge Modise.
 The addition of about 120 lawyers in the Johannesburg office make up the first physical location for Hogan Lovells in Africa although the firm maintains a presence in Francophone Africa through its Paris office.

 In July 2020, Hogan Lovells announced Miguel Zaldivar, former Asia Pacific and Middle East regional chief executive as the new global CEO.
 In 2021, the firm appointed Paris-based Marie-Aimée de Dampierre as its chair, later reappointing her to a second two-year term, effective May 2024.

+Hogan Lovells Cadwalader

+In December 2025, Hogan Lovells announced that they would merge with Cadwalader, Wickersham & Taft LLP to form Hogan Lovells Cadwalader and become the fifth-largest law firm in the world.
+The merger was approved by partners in April 2026 and was scheduled to take effect on July 1, 2026.
+It was announced that Miguel Zaldivar, the current CEO of Hogan Lovells, would continue to serve as CEO of the combined firm.